 Exposure to the sun for prolonged periods has proven to be helpful in increasing melanin for hair.
 Though melanin has some protective properties; it is not enough to protect your skin and hair from harmful UV rays.
 These emissions could lead to serious skin diseases therefore it is not advisable to expose your body to sunlight for tanning even though it would help in melanin production for hair growth.

 Also Read: Is Stress Affecting Your Health?

 How to Increase Melanin in Hair Naturally?

-Other than melanin other factors are responsible for graying our hair.
+Other than low melanin there are other factors that are responsible for graying our hair.
 Age, hormonal imbalance, use of chemical-induced products, stress, and genetics play a major role in the graying of hair.
 Hair dyes could not only damage hair but they are only a temporary method to color your hair.
 If you wish to have a longer impact on your hair melanin production would certainly help.

-Ayurveda texts emphasize not involving in activities that provoke pitta in our body.
-Pitta and dosha control the digestive system and metabolism as per Ayurveda texts.
-It is advised not to involve yourself in pitta and dosha-provoking activities as it might as a major obstruction in melanin production.
+Ayurveda texts emphasize not involving in activities that provoke pitta dosha in our body.
+Pitta dosha controls the digestive system and metabolism as per Ayurveda texts.
+It is advised not to involve yourself in pitta dosha-provoking activities as it might be a major obstruction in production of melanin for hair.
 The ayurvedic medicine that would answer the question regarding how to increase hair melanin is discussed in the upcoming texts on this article.

 This particular medicine is very effective in solving the issue of graying hair at a young age.
 It could be infused in oil and used as hair oil or could be mixed with hair masks in powder form.
 It has darkening properties that are believed to be an agent to boost melanin for hair growth.